 The PhD programme is an important part of the overall research environment within the School and we welcome applications to the PhD programme from interested individuals.
 Successful applicants will be joining a rich and vibrant unit that places a great emphasis on collaborative work and the sharing and development of ideas through regular research seminars, conferences and other events.
 They will particularly benefit from being able to learn from and share ideas with a range of other research students and academics working in related areas.
 In the application, applicants will be expected to illustrate clearly how they intend to interpret their chosen topic in terms of a clear set of aims and objectives and an appropriate research methodology.

-- Education and Conflict
+- Education in Conflict and Crisis

 - Children, Young People and Adults: Educating for Inclusion

-- Teacher Education and Pedagogical Practice
+- Teacher Education and School leadership

 Applicants should hold, or expect to obtain, a First or Upper Second Class Honours Degree in a subject relevant to the proposed area of study.
 We may also consider applications from those who hold equivalent qualifications, for example, a Lower Second Class Honours Degree plus a Master’s Degree with Distinction.